 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5379238~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5379238~S5

 Mu, Huimin, "Development and validation of coaxial cable sensors for damage detection of reinforced concrete structures" (2003).
 Doctoral Dissertations.
 1575.